Three high mountain passes: Sherpani Col (6135m), West Col (6143m), and Amphu Lapcha Pass (5850m)

 Makalu Sherpani Col Pass Trek Overview

-This three-week-long journey not only offers you an excellent trekking experience, nature, and panoramic vistas but also delights you with the firsthand experience of the culture and folklore of tribal hill and mountain peoples, as well as the beauty and fauna of remote Eastern Nepal.
+This three-week-long journey not only offers you an excellent trekking experience, but also nature and panoramic vistas.
+It also delights you with the firsthand experience of the culture and folklore of tribal hill and mountain peoples, as well as the beauty and fauna of remote Eastern Nepal.

 The climb to Sherpani Col (6,135m) and West Col (6,143m) requires a long period at altitude and some steep slopes, but it is rewarded with spectacular views of Mt.
 Makalu (8,463m) to the north and Island Peak (6,189m) to the west.